-You will need a small Phillips screwdriver to replace your ThermoPro’s batteries.
+You will need a small Phillips screwdriver to replace your ThermoPro product’s batteries.

 ThermoPro indoor and outdoor thermometers and hygrometers have four screws holding their battery covers in place, and each sensor you own has four screws, too.

-To replace your batteries, remove the screws on your display unit’s battery cover, and pop the battery cover out of the unit.
+To replace your batteries, begin by removing the screws on your display unit’s battery cover, and pop the battery cover out of the unit.
 Be careful not to remove the rubber seal that outlines the battery compartment.

 Manipulating your ThermoPro’s settings is easy.
 Every function is mapped to a simple button scheme, and some models have a touchscreen to help you use their most vital functions without ever having to mess with the back of them.

-We hope you enjoyed these five tips, here we prepared 3 of our best wireless indoor/outdoor thermometer & hygrometer for you and thank you for choosing ThermoPro.
+We hope you enjoyed these five tips.
+Below, we have listed three of our best-selling wireless indoor/outdoor thermometers and hygrometers for you.
+Thank you for considering ThermoPro.